-This information should be shared with the mental health lead, Deb Freeman who will store the record appropriately and offer support and advice about next steps.
-See appendix F for guidance about making a referral to CAMHS.
+This information should be shared with the mental health lead, who will store the record appropriately and offer support and advice about next steps.
+See the Health Centre Handbook for guidance about making a referral to CAMHS.

 Confidentiality

 We should be honest with regard to the issue of confidentiality.
 If it is necessary for us to pass our concerns about a student on, then we should discuss with the student: